KEEP UP TO DATE

 Navigation Primary School Reopening Plan

-Please download the letter attached at the bottom of this page to read details of our reopening plan and the classroom photographs.
+Please download the letter attached at the bottom of this page to read details of our September reopening plan.

 The council has set up a link on its website to support parents who require assistance in locating provision in the event of a school closure.
 Queries should be raised on-line via the Family Information Service on https://www.trafford.gov.uk/residents/contacts/secure/family-information-service.aspx